Ray Suarez (politician)

 Regner E. "Ray" Suárez (born October 26, 1946) is the former alderman of the 31st Ward of the City of Chicago; he was first elected in 1991.
-He was unsuccessful in the April 2015 election, and left office May 2015.
+He was unsuccessful in the April 2015 election, and left office the next month.

 In November 2015, he was appointed to a position on the Illinois International Port District Authority.

 Personal life

-Suárez was born in Yauco, Puerto Rico, and later enlisted in the United States Marine Corps.
-He is a Vietnam Veteran.
+Suárez was born in Yauco, Puerto Rico.
+He enlisted in the United States Marine Corps during the Vietnam War era.
 He and his wife, Marta, live in the Cragin neighborhood.

 Early career

 Suárez held various city jobs before becoming alderman.
 He worked for Streets and Sanitation, in the mayor's office as an Administrative Assistant working with Development Action Grants, and Assistant Commissioner of Department of Street and Sanitation.

 In 1989, he was appointed to the Illinois Job Training Coordinating Council, where he advised the governor how to spend the budget for job-training.